Inner Sea - Chapter 1 - Hope Islands

 I made an effort from the start to try a few things I didn’t do at the start of my previous Tomb of Annihilation game.
 With a homebrew setting, I wanted to base the world more on the characters’ backstories and give them a chance to be a cohesive party with motivations.
 Before embarking on the main story to save the world … they have to care about the world.
 Enter the Hope Islands.
 While chapter 2 will incorporate major elements from “Call from the Deep” the early parts of this campaign are pulled from the excellent “Dragon of Icespire Peak,” the adventure contained within the D&D 5e Essentials Kit, which I’d previously run as an Adventurer’s League series at my friendly local gaming store.

-I made an effort to pack the Hope Islands with likeable characters and used the notice-board style adventure hooks to help the players explore the full island.
-Emptional connection to the people of Free Port Hope would be earned one adventure at a time.
+I made an effort to pack the Hope Islands with likable characters and used the notice-board style adventure hooks to help the players explore the full island.
+Emotional connection to the people of Free Port Hope would be earned one adventure at a time.

 Connecting to The Bronze Age Collapse